Guide to the Demolition, Disposal & Open Burning of Abandoned Houses

 Open Burning Variance Application

 All others who want to burn a house must apply for and receive a variance to the North Dakota Air Pollution Control Rules.
-Variance applications can be obtained from local public health units or from the North Dakota Department of Health.
+Variance applications can be obtained from local public health units or from the North Dakota Department of Environmental Quality.
 The application must be approved by the local fire department and the local public health unit, if applicable, before being submitted to the North Dakota Department of Environmental Quality for review.
 The fire department and/or the local public health unit may want to inspect the site before endorsing the application.
 If the application is approved, a variance will be granted for 60 days.

 The burning must comply with the following conditions: